pascalweiss/spring-artemis-brave-tracer/README.md

 # Service with tracing and messaging

-This is a little project to demonstrate how to use tracing with messaging in a Spring Boot application.
+This is a little project to demonstrate how to use tracing with messaging in a Spring Boot app.
 The traces can be collected by a Grafana Tempo backend and visualized in a Grafana dashboard.

 ## How to run